-You also need to make sure that you select your options via SIMS Online, by Friday, April 14, 2023.
+You also need to make sure that you select your options via Edval Choice, by Friday, April 12, 2024.
 Specific information on how to do this is at the end of this booklet.
 It will also be shared with you in assembly and sent out to families.
-You'll need to make your first choice and a reserve choice in each category.
+You'll need to make your first choice in each category and two reserve choices.